-A. Physical Therapy should begin within the first 10 days after surgery.
-Please call your preferred facility to make an appointment.
+- A. Physical Therapy should begin at 4 weeks.
+Please call your preferred facility to make an appointment. - B. Pendulum exercises can be started on day 3.

 Note: Your shoulder will be very swollen.
 It may take a week or longer for this to go away.
 It is also common to notice burning around the shoulder as the swelling resolves.
 If excessive bleeding occurs, please notify Dr. Jazrawi.